top of page

 Optimising prediction of hybrid performance in sorghum

-Mohamed Mosalem
+Mohamed Mosalam

 This project focuses on optimizing the prediction of hybrid performance across diverse environmental conditions to accelerate the development of resilient sorghum hybrids.
 While sorghum thrives in arid regions, its sensitivity to low temperatures limits its cultivation in colder climates.
 This research aims to identify genomic regions associated with cold tolerance and investigate their genetic interactions—additive, dominance, and epistasis—and their environmental influences (G×E).